runnndmc/eloquent-js/values-types-operators.md

 A typcial modern computer has more than 30 billion bits in its volatile **data storage** or working memory.
   Nonvolatile storage (the hard disk) tends to have a magnitude more of bits

-**Values* chuncks of data that represent pieces of information.
+**Values** are chunks of data that represent pieces of information.

 Though all values are made of bits, they can play different roles.
 Every value has a _type_ that determines its role.